SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Conclusion

 This paper introduces the first publicly accessible multi-modal perception dataset for autonomous maritime navigation, focusing on in-water obstacles within aquatic environments to enhance situational awareness for ASVs.
 Our dataset, which includes a diverse range of in-water objects encountered under varying environmental conditions, aims to bridge the research gap in marine robotics by providing a multi-modal, annotated, and ego-centric perception dataset for object detection and classification.
 We also demonstrate the applicability of the proposed dataset using open-source deep learning-based perception algorithms that have proven successful in other domains.
 Additionally, the development and analysis of this dataset offer foundational insights for advancing perception tasks in the maritime domain.

-Future work will focus on designing adaptable and robust deep learning models capable of addressing domain-specific complexities while aligning with practical maritime needs.
-This includes integrating additional sensor configurations under diverse weather conditions (e.g., rain, snow), such as marine RADAR and wide-field-of-view cameras.
+Future work will focus on designing adaptable and robust deep learning models and systems capable of addressing domain-specific complexities while aligning with maritime best practices.
+Alongside this, we also plan to integrate additional sensor configurations under diverse weather conditions (e.g., rain, snow), such as marine RADAR and wide-field-of-view cameras for supplementary data collection.
 Furthermore, we plan to extend this work to the object tracking task and continue to explore multi-modal modeling for ASV perception using this dataset.
 These advancements will be crucial for enhancing situational awareness, safety, and efficiency in real-world autonomous maritime systems, addressing high-impact societal needs such as search and rescue, environmental monitoring, and transportation.